Winter session is coming

 Explore the STAR Campus

-The Science Technology and Research (STAR) Campus serves as the innovation hub for the College of Health Sciences.
-With research, personal clinical care and state-of-the art technologies, the sites at STAR are the first step towards building a healthier Delaware
+The Science, Technology and Advanced Research (STAR) Campus serves as the innovation hub for the College of Health Sciences.
+With research, personal clinical care, and state-of-the-art technologies, the sites at STAR are the first step toward building a healthier Delaware

 STAY CONNECTED